-New research indicates that children are ignoring social media age restrictions and setting up their social media accounts on these platforms.
+New research indicates that children are ignoring social media age restrictions.
+They are setting up their social media accounts on these platforms.
 By taking this action, vulnerable young people are comprising their online safety and exposing themselves to cyber-bullying and inappropriate material.

 Age limits for social media accounts